You've got questions? We've got answers!

 Steubenville is more than the name of a conference, it’s a city in Ohio that is home to Franciscan University of Steubenville (FUS), a vibrant Catholic college rooted in the Franciscan tradition and dedicated to proclaiming Jesus Christ as “the Way, the Truth, and the Life.”

-Youth who will be in Grade 9 in September 2017 up to those who will be graduating high school by the end of 2017 can attend Steubenville Toronto.
-Chaperones will need to be at least 21 years of age.
+Youth who will be in Grade 9 in September 2019 up to those who will be graduating high school in June of 2019 can attend Steubenville Toronto.
+Chaperones are required to be at least 21 years of age.
+If you have finished high school, and are not yet old enough to be a Chaperone, you can still participate as a volunteer - please see the volunteer section of our site for more information.
 Priests are also encouraged to attend to help with the Sacrament of Reconciliation.
-If you have finished high school, and are not yet old enough to be a Chaperone, you can still participate as a volunteer - please see the volunteer section of our site for more information.

-The registration fee covers entrance to the conference from July 28-29, 6 meals (Friday dinner to Sunday lunch) and accommodations for the Friday and Saturday night of Steubenville Toronto.
+The registration fee covers entrance to the conference from July 12-14, 6 meals (Friday dinner to Sunday lunch) and accommodations for the Friday and Saturday night of Steubenville Toronto.
+The $230 registration fee covers everything except accommodations.

 Group Leaders are responsible for registering all youth and chaperones for their respective group.
 Registration will only be done online HERE, where a group leader will be able to register a ‘block’ of spaces and then attach names of youth/chaperones to those slots later when the information is confirmed.